doums/milcheck/README.md

 ![milcheck](https://raw.githubusercontent.com/doums/milcheck/master/public/milcheck.png)

-A simple program that displays the status of your pacman mirrorlist and the Arch Linux lastest news right in your terminal
+A simple CLI that displays the status of your pacman mirrorlist and the Arch Linux latest news right in the terminal

 ### How ?